-- Google address autocomplete: Display suggested results by Google when typing an address in the location field showing on search form on event listing page.
+- Google address autocomplete: Displays suggested results by Google when typing an address in the location field.

-- Radius: To search events by radius.
-Enter single value to be the default or multiple values comma separated to be displaed as a dropdown (For ex: 5,10,15,25,50,100).
+Enter single value as a the default setting or multiple values separated by comma to be displayed in the dropdown (For ex: 5,10,15,25,50,100).

 - Order By: Enter the values you want to use in the “Sort by” dropdown select box.
 Enter comma separated(,) in the order that you want the values to appear any of the values (For ex: distance,title,featured,date).